 10- Visit Zelve Valley Ruins and Open Air Museum

 Zelve Valley Ruins and Open Air Museum are among the most visited popular places in Cappadocia, where fairy chimneys can be seen in the best way.
-Zelve Valley Open Air Museum, which is on the UNESCO World Heritage list, is located between Avanos and Göreme in Cappadocia.
+Zelve Valley Open Air Museum, on the UNESCO World Heritage list, is located between Avanos and Göreme in Cappadocia.